tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 [&uparrow; Back to Outline](#outline)

-In the original ABCI protocol, the only moment when the Application had access to a block was when it was decided.
+In the original ABCI protocol, the only moment when the Application had access to a block was after it was decided.
 This led to a block execution model, called _next-block execution_, where some fields hashed in a block header refer to the execution of the previous block, namely: